dwalintukan/build-a-pipeline-exercise/README.md

 2. Tests need to pass before allowing the PR merge.
 3. Elixir application needs to be compiled.
 4. Docker image needs to be built with the compiled Elixir application.
-5. Include any code scanning steps as you see fit.
+5. Add the code scanning step as part of the pipeline.

 ## Github Actions Documentation